terichadbourne/offline-first-project-manager/readme.md

-## Testing the Offline First Functionality
+## Testing the Offline First functionality

 ### Test offline data entry and syncing between devices (PouchDB & CouchDB):
 A new PouchDB database will be created in each browser you use to test the app.
 A great way to explore the offline syncing powers of PouchDB and CouchDB